-Local elected officials don’t like reporters looking deeply into their dealings, especially the cozy relationships some of them have with special interests.
+Local elected officials (not all, of course) don’t like reporters looking deeply into their dealings, especially the cozy relationships some of them have with special interests.
 There is a lot of money to be made with a government contract or a zoning change.
 So the politicians get campaign funds, and special interests get entitlements for their businesses.

 Watchdog reporting brings transparency to the process, and that gives members of the public the chance to say whether they approve of how their elected officials are conducting themselves.
 But if no one is reporting on these issues, the public does not have the opportunity to weigh in.

 I retired from The Fresno Bee last year after 48 years in journalism.
 I was fortunate to have been a reporter in what was considered the golden age of the business, a time when we added journalists every year.
 I also was there the past 10 years when we were cutting staff in a desperate attempt to reduce costs to meet revenues.
 That limited how much oversight journalists could do.

 This trend is not only playing out locally, but in communities across the nation.
 In fact, some communities have lost their local news completely.
 In places that still have coverage, journalists continue to do strong watchdog journalism, but not to the extent that they did when newsroom staffing was much more robust.

 The Bee once had a policy at the newspaper that it would never allow the Fresno City Council, Fresno County Board of Supervisors or the Fresno School Board to hold a meeting without a reporter being there.
 Reporters stayed the entire meeting, sitting through every item, even the most routine.
 They knew that if someone wasn’t watching the politicians, they just might sneak a controversial measure through without the public being informed.